 Myth 4: A client can only employ the services of a structured settlement financial planner or broker, and not a settlement planner

 It can’t be denied that there is a significant difference between structured settlement planners, brokers, and financial planners.
-It is also true that structured settlement brokers can help you get your structured settlement cash instead of waiting for monthly payments, but that’s where it ends.
+It is also true that structured settlement brokers can help you cash out structured settlement payments instead of waiting, but that’s where it ends.
 Much in the same manner, a financial planner may not possess all the knowledge needed to assist you fully.
 When it comes to a settlement administrator, they have the necessary expertise and experience in a number of areas, some of which include:

 - Benefit Preservation

 - Pressing needs such as health insurance and evaluating a viable life care plan.
 This means that they will be in an opportune position to help a client with their structured settlement.

 Myth 5: Having a well-established investment portfolio vacates the need to consider a structured settlement